cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 Consequently, when the threads in a warp execute an RK4 iteration, consecutive threads fetch consecutive coordinate values.
 This contiguous alignment guarantees coalesced memory transactions, maximizing VRAM bandwidth utilization.

 ### Random sampling
 Random sampling of the initial conditions is carried out when expanding the input state vector list (2).
-First, a one-time initilization of \texttt{curandState} objects is executed in a CUDA kernel
+First, a one-time initilization of `curandState` objects is executed in a CUDA kernel

 ```
 curand_init(seed, idx, 0, &curand_state[idx]);